Distinguishing rule- and exemplar-based generalization in learning systems: A protocol for measuring inductive bias

 We embed the structure of the category learning problem discussed in \cref{sec:expository} into a statistical learning problem that can be applied across domains to test black-box learners.

-\textbf{Problem setting.} We consider a setting where inputs are a composition of categorical attributes \citep[\emph{oracle} setting in][]{andreas2019measuring} with two latent binary features, $\disc, \dist, \in \{0, 1\}$ that jointly determine the observation $\inputs$ via some mapping $g : \{0,1\}^2 \to \mathcal{X}$; see \cref{fig:setup-figure}.
-These features can be derived from a richer set, \eg the median of a continuous feature (see Appendix).
-We consider the binary classification task of fitting a model $\hat{f} : \mathcal{X} \to \{0, 1\}$ from a given model family $\family$ to predict a binary label for each observation.
+\textbf{Problem setting.} We consider the \emph{oracle} compositional setting of \citet{andreas2019measuring} in which inputs are a composition of categorical attributes with two latent binary features, $\disc, \dist, \in \{0, 1\}$ that jointly determine the observation $\inputs \in \mathcal{X} \subset \mathbb{R}^d$ via some mapping $g : \{0,1\}^2 \to \mathcal{X}$; see \cref{fig:setup-figure}.
+We consider the binary classification task of fitting a model $\hat{f} : \mathcal{X} \to \{0, 1\}$ from a given model family $\family$ to predict a class for each observation.
 One of the underlying features, the \emph{discriminant}, $\disc$, defines the decision boundary; the other one, the \emph{distractor}, $\dist$, is not independently predictive of the label.

 This specifies a generative process $\inputs, \disc, \dist \sim p(\inputs \mid \disc, \dist)\ p(\disc, \dist)$. $p(\inputs \mid \disc, \dist)$ is either generated (\eg in \cref{sec:linear}), or the empirical distribution of the subset of datapoints $\inputs$ with the corresponding underlying feature values (assuming access to these annotations, \eg in \cref{sec:imdb,sec:celeba}). $p(\disc, \dist)$ is varied across training conditions, as outlined below.